10 MOTIVATING TIPS – THAT WORK!

-It’s that time of year.
-The fall has passed us by quickly and the hectic holiday season is upon us.
 It is the perfect time for a personal reset and to start looking forward to the new year.
 What will this new year bring?
 Well there is a pretty good chance that you have some fitness plans in mind but how is our motivation level right now?
 And as importantly, how can we keep that motivation?

 Here are 10 great methods to keep your motivation high and make you successful in the new year.